-This recipe for chocolate peppermint spritz cookies dipped in chocolate is intended to remind you of a copycat Thin Mint cookie recipe.
-The two-layer cookies are made of a tender chocolate and peppermint cookie wrapped inside a layer of dark chocolate.
-Chop them up to mix them into a peppermint ice cream, or make them heart-shaped to share with your boo on Valentine’s Day.
+These chocolate peppermint spritz cookies dipped in chocolate combine a tender chocolate mint cookie with a layer of rich, dark chocolate.
+Chop them up to mix them into a peppermint ice cream, or make the spritz cookies heart-shaped to share with your boo on Valentine’s Day.

 This spritz cookie recipe was created for the final bake of the 2021 reddit 52 weeks of baking challenge (week 52: nemesis).
 It’s not that spritz cookies are my nemesis.
 The problem is the part where the spritz cookies are dipped in tempered chocolate.